Skip to main content

 oo.
 Verify and document receipt/acceptance of goods or services.

-pp. Checkwriters - Ensure convenience check data is maintained.
+pp. Checkwriters - Maintain convenience check data.

 2-8.
 GPC Support Function Duties